Highly Efficient Real-Time Streaming and Fully On-Device Speaker Diarization with Multi-Stage Clustering: Baseline system

-Our speaker diarization system is largely built on top of the Turn-to-Diarize system described in~\cite{xia2022turn}, which consists of a speaker turn detection model, a speaker encoder model, and unsupervised clustering.
-The speaker turn detection model is a Transformer Transducer (T-T)~\cite{zhang2020transformer} trained to output automatic speech recognition (ASR) transcripts augmented with a special token \texttt{<st>} to represent a speaker turn.
-This T-T model has $\sim$ 13M parameters in total.
 The speaker encoder is a text-independent speaker recognition model trained with the generalized end-to-end extended-set softmax (GE2E-XS) loss~\cite{ge2e,pelecanos2021dr}, which consists of 12 conformer~\cite{gulati2020conformer} layers each of 144-dim, followed by an attentive temporal pooling module~\cite{wang2022attentive}.
-The speaker encoder model has $\sim$ 7.4M paramters in total.
+The speaker encoder model has $\sim$ 7.4M parameters in total, and the architecture is illustrated in Fig.~\ref{fig:speaker_encoder}.

-To reduce the length of the sequence to be clustered, the speaker encoder produces only one embedding for each speaker turn, or every 6 seconds if a single turn is longer than that.
+To reduce the length of the sequence to be clustered, the speaker encoder produces only one embedding (\emph{i.e.} d-vector) for each speaker turn, or every 6 seconds if a single turn is longer than that.
 To achieve great performance and streaming diarization at the same time, we run spectral clustering in an online fashion: every time when we have a new speaker embedding, we run spectral clustering on the entire sequence of all existing embeddings.
 This means it's possible to correct previously predicted speaker labels in a later clustering step.